 Tebiskin EGF (Epidermal Growth Factor) Face Cream 50ml

 The cream comes in an airless bottle to preserve the active ingredients.
-Two pumps is enough to cover your whole face+eyes and neck.
+Two pumps are enough to cover your whole face+eyes and neck.
 It’s a simple white cream and doesn’t smell much of anything.
-While you’re patting or massaging it in, it starts to feel a bit sticky, but eventually it dries to a normal finish.
+While you’re patting or massaging it in, it starts to feel a bit sticky, but eventually, it dries to a normal finish.

-Besides EGF and Hyaluronic Acid, there are two other actives in this formula: Centella Asiatica Heterosides (Asiaticoside), a purified derivative of Avena Sativa L. (oats extract), and dihydroavenanthramide (Hydroyphenyl Propamidbenzoic Acid), a synthetic avenanthramide (Oat active) used to boost the efficacy of natural Oat.
+Besides EGF and Hyaluronic Acid, there are two other actives in this formula: Centella Asiatica Heterosides (Asiaticoside), a purified derivative of Avena Sativa L. (oats extract), and dihydro avenanthramide (Hydroxyphenyl Propamidbenzoic Acid), a synthetic avenanthramide (Oat active) used to boost the efficacy of natural Oat.